Back to Blog

 Finally, reducing risk by eliminating the attack surface is central to the Zero-Trust approach.
 By minimizing the number of potential targets for cybercriminals, organizations can significantly decrease their chances of falling victim to attacks, ensuring that their data and resources remain secure.

-TL;DR?
+Need a TL;DR?
 These are the Three Principles of Zero Trust Architecture (ZTA):

 1. Connection Termination: No user or application can access sensitive data or resources without proper verification.